Advanced Higher & Photography

 Once the pieces were fired the casts were divested from their moulds, washed and then polished to create a lovely finish.

 If I said that there was a lot of excitement when the pieces were being divested then that would be an understatement; the wonder of releasing these beautiful glass artefacts from the fired plaster is always magical and I think the pupils, even the cool ones, couldn’t contain their excitement.
 The pupils then explored their cast pieces with light and cameras in order to produce completed images for their Advanced Higher Art portfolio submissions.
-I’ve no doubt that the SQA assessors would have been suitably impressed with their unique and high quality results.
+I’ve no doubt that the SQA assessors would have been suitably impressed with the unique and high quality results of the pupils from Larbert High School.
 Well done all of you!